alamincsme/Customer-Management-Using-Spring-Boot/README.md

 - Admin can create new Customer accounts.
 - Admin can delete Customer accounts.
 - Admin can edit Customer details (name, email, address).
-- Admin can view a list of all existing users.
+- Admin can view a list of all existing Customers.

 ## Technologies Used